Erlemar/pytorch_tempest/README.md

 The main ideas of the pipeline:

 * all parameters and modules are defined in configs;
-* have prepared configs for different optimizers/schedulers and so on, so it is easy to switch between them;
+* prepare configs beforehand for different optimizers/schedulers and so on, so it is easy to switch between them;
 * have templates for different deep learning tasks.
-Currently only image classification is supported;
+Currently image classification and named entity recognition are supported;

 Examples of running the pipeline:
+This will run training on MNIST (data will be downloaded):
 ```shell
 >>> python train.py --config-name mnist_config model.encoder.params.to_one_channel=True
 ```

-This will run training on MNIST (data will be downloaded)
+The default run:

 ```shell
 >>> python train.py